gvwilson/thirdbit/src/fiction/still-book/index.md

 (April) Series 175".

 "One seventy five?" the square-faced puppet gasped.
-"But that's---err, that could be quite nice, actually.
+"But that's—err, that could be quite nice, actually.
 Quite nice.
 I mean, to a collector.
 Not much value to anyone else."

 "I guessed not," Attic agreed.
 "Go ahead, take a look.
 I think the